Glimepiride Metformin Pioglitazone 2mg 500mg 15mg - Manufacturers & Suppliers - Third Party Contract Manufacturing - PCD Pharma Franchise

 • Acute or chronic metabolic acidosis

-• Hypersensitivity to any of the ingredient.
+• Hypersensitivity to any of the ingredients.

 • Avoid alcohol consumption